oslabs-beta/xkite/README.md

 Use xkite to bootstrap your next project, or install our library into an existing project.
 Built by (and for) developers.

+Note: xkite is also available without the full graphical user interface using our <b><a href="https://github.com/oslabs-beta/xkite-cli">xkite-cli</a></b>.

 # Dependencies

 - Latest stable versions of Node.js and NPM installed